configify/aapconfig/README.md

 1. Ability to report on configuration drift and optionally delete objects
 1. Ability to export existing AAP configurations and use them for automation after removing double quotes
+1. Ability to export configurations from AWX 24
 1. Support for AAP 2.5 and Gateway
 1. Automation from start to finish including Hub namespaces and collections, and most of the Controller objects including settings, roles, execution environments and many more
 1. AAP objects are created and deleted in the right sequence, so no need to worry about ordering variables